rns/kollos-luif-doc/manual.md

 * Its start rule contains the `structural` adverb.
 * Its start rule contains the `lexer` adverb.
-(The value of the `lexer` adverb the name of a lexical grammar.)
+(The value of the `lexer` adverb must tbe the name of a lexical grammar.)

 By default, the LUIF start with two grammar in its grammar set:
 `g1` and `l0`.